Protest by people with HIV alleging shortage of drugs continues, officials assure fresh ARV supply | Law-Order

 - India

-As protest by a group of HIV-positive people alleging shortage of certain antiretroviral (ARV) drugs reached 29th day on Thursday, officials from the National Aids Control Organisation (NACO) held a meeting with them and assured fresh supply of medicines.
+As protest by a group of HIV-positive people alleging shortage of certain antiretroviral (ARV) drugs continues for almost a month, officials from the National Aids Control Organisation (NACO) held a meeting with them and assured fresh supply of medicines.

 They say non-availability of drugs for the next few weeks could will lead to serious complications.